scraptechguy/.svgDataExtractor/README.md

 ## Usage
-Programmed for extracting raw data (.txt) from .svg files with common pattern.
+Programmed for extracting raw data (.txt) from .svg files with a common pattern.

 ## Output
 Output is pixels' x and y coordinates in this format: